CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 *One of the things that surprised me was the speed with which the various sensors appeared on the menu.
 They appeared almost immediately.

-I like the possibility of changing the data fields and their layout, but changing the layout is less intuitive than on Sigma ROX 12.1 EVO.
+I like the possibility of changing the data fields and their layout, but it is less intuitive than on Sigma ROX 12.1 EVO.
 Furthermore, this setting can only be done in the iGPSport app, not on the head unit itself.

 My Experience